 Background:

 Over the past two decades, state governments have led public investments in India.
-As private investments dried up in the past few years, the role of state governments became even more central to sustain investments in the country.
+As private investments dried up in the past few years, the role of state governments became even more central to sustaining investments in the country.

-However, with state finances under stress, state capex plans have been trimmed, further dampening a subdued capex cycle in the country.
-Rising expenditure on the revenue account, including populist spending on farm loan waivers, has crimped the ability of state governments to drive the capex cycle.
-The past couple of quarters saw a sharp drop in new project announcements, data from the project tracking database of the Centre for Monitoring Indian Economy (CMIE) shows .
+However, with state finances under stress, state CAPEX plans have been trimmed, further dampening a subdued CAPEX cycle in the country.
+Rising expenditure on the revenue account, including populist spending on farm loan waivers, has crimped the ability of state governments to drive the CAPEX cycle.
+The past couple of quarters saw a sharp drop in new project announcements, data from the project tracking database of the Centre for Monitoring Indian Economy (CMIE) shows.

 The value of new state government projects saw a 75% decline from the year-ago period in the June-ended quarter of 2019, settling at the lowest in 15 years.